JayBrown/Tools/ipfg/README.md

 Adding 'raw' to a gateway check will print the full URL instead of the gateway domain.
 When using multiple options, only the final option will be recognized.
+Caching will only be attempted on one gateway at a time.

 GATEWAY URL FORMAT:
 	http[s]://<domain>.<tld>/ipfs/:hash